How to keep things under control in school

 - Make du`a’ in the mean time that Allah Ta`ala grants everyone shifa’ (a cure) and `afiyah (good health).

-In the end, we should all remember that it is Allah Ta`ala that controls our health and our lives.
-In His hands belongs the Power to control everything.
+In the end, we should all remember that it is Allah Ta`ala who controls our health and our lives.
+True power over everything belongs to Him alone.